Billy99/ovn-kuber-traffic-flow-tests/README.md

 #### Deploy With SR-IOV VFs

-To use Flow-Test with SR-IOV VFs, settings need to be applied before launch.sh.
+To use Flow-Test with SR-IOV VFs, settings need to be applied before *'launch.sh'*.
 Flow-Test needs to know which nodes are running with SR-IOV NICs and needs to know the ResourceName used by SR-IOV Device Plugin (Flow-Test does not launch or touch SR-IOV Device Plugin).
 These settings are controlled with the following variables: